Jonlysun/DERETFound/README.md

-# Controllable Generative Model Enables Ultra-High Data Efficiency for Building Generalist Medical Foundation Model
+# Controllable Generative Model Enables High Data Efficiency for Building Medical Foundation Model

-RETFound-DE is a medical foundation model from retinal images that enables ultra-high data efficiency.
+RETFound-DE is a medical foundation model from retinal images that enables high data efficiency.

 This is the official repo for RETFound-DE, which is based on [MAE](https://github.com/facebookresearch/mae) and [RETFound](https://github.com/rmaphoh/RETFound_MAE/tree/main) (Y. Zhou et al, Nature 2023):